HaxeFoundation/ocamhaxe/README.md

 Troubleshoot:

-- In some cases there is an error about prims.c of ocaml not compiling.
+- In some cases there is an error about `prims.c` not compiling when building the ocaml compiler.
 It requires changing your system PATH so that Cygwin path has the highest priority.
 Also make sure to have git for Cygwin installed.

 ### About